It's crucial to identify what kind of leadership is called for

 A FIRE COMMANDER leads his team into a house to fight what seems to be a simple kitchen fire.
 After trying conventional methods for a few minutes, the commander is puzzled to find they don’t work.
 He suddenly feels uneasy, and barks, “Everybody out!
 Now!”

 Just as the team reaches the sidewalk outside, the first floor of the home caves in, revealing the huge fire that had been burning unknown in the basement.
 The lives of the team members were saved because of the commander’s … what?
 ESP?
 Sixth sense?
 Experience?
-If it’s “experience,” what exactly does that mean?
 The commander himself could not explain.
 He “just knew” there was something very wrong.

 The power of recognition

 In short, Klein does not believe in ESP.
 He says that experienced decision-makers see the world differently than novices.
 The beginner observes a situation and asks, “What should I do?”
 An experienced leader first asks, “What’s going on?”
-It is his or her mental catalogue of past experiences that allows them to speedily file through them and recognize the current situation, and see what to do.
+Their mental catalogue of past experiences allows them to speedily file through them, recognize the current situation, and then see what to do.

-This interests me, not just because it’s fascinating to explore the mysteries of intuition, but because I believe the most effective leaders always do this.
+The mysteries of intuition are fascinating, but that’s not my main point for writing.
+I believe the most effective leaders always do this.
 They don’t walk into a situation and start giving directions.
 Effective leaders first recognize the situation.
 Their first question is also, “What’s going on?”
 Only then do they decide what to do.